How ORISE is Making a Difference

 ORISE and its partner Axion Health provided Argonne National Laboratory with custom medical records software to improve the management of worker health data.

 ORISE provides specialized beryllium testing and surveillance capability to identify beryllium sensitization among workers.
-The ORISE Beryllium Testing Laboratory is one of only four performing the test in the United States.
+The ORISE Beryllium Testing Laboratory is one of only three performing the test in the United States.

 ORISE supports the U.S. Nuclear Regulatory Commission’s (NRC) REIRS by collecting, managing and analyzing radiation exposure data from NRC licensees.